-The Board of Directors determined that both Frank Di Tomaso and Emilio B. Imbriglio, independent directors, each meet the requirements to be designated an "audit committee financial expert" as such term is defined by the SEC.
+The Board of Directors determined that Emilio B. Imbriglio, an independent director meets the requirements to be designated an "audit committee financial expert" as such term is defined by the SEC.
 See "Item 6.
 Directors, Senior Management and Employees-Board Practices."